-Known causes of rashes include irritation and bacterial, fungal, or viral infections.
+Known causes of rashes include irritation, allergies, drugs, and bacterial, fungal, or viral infections.

-Symptoms include redness, white or yellow scales, itching, and pearly pimples, bumps, or cysts.
+Rashes include redness, white or yellow scales, and pearly pimples, bumps, or cysts.

 Rashes that require treatment can be helped by gentle cleansers, moisturizing ointments, antibiotic or corticosteroid ointments, and/or anti-itch drugs.